 National Park Photos: A Tribute

-It is National Parks Week.
-Each April, the U.S. National Park Service celebrates its birthday.
-During the special week, park sites offer special events.
-The best part — admission to the parks is free on select dates.
 We at Family Well Traveled love our national parks.
 With more than 400 national park sites, there is plenty to see and do.
 We have a lot of sites left to visit.
-Still, we thought in honor of National Parks Week, we would take a photo tour of those parks we have visited.
-Here then is our National Parks photo tour.
+Still, we thought in honor of National Parks Week (which occurs each April), we would take a photo tour of those parks we have visited.
+Here then is our National Park photos tour.

 Agate Fossil Beds National National Monument